Thirty Years' War: Bohemian Revolt

 Thurn established a Protestant-dominated government in Bohemia, while unrest expanded into Silesia and the Habsburg heartlands of Lower and Upper Austria, where much of the nobility was also Protestant.
 Losing control of these threatened the entire Habsburg state, while in addition to its crucial electoral vote, Bohemia was one of the most prosperous areas of the Empire.
 Regaining control was vital for the Austrian Habsburgs, but chronic financial weakness left them dependent on Maximilian and Spain for the resources needed to achieve this.

-Spanish involvement drew in the Dutch, and potentially France, although the strongly Catholic Louis XIII faced his own domestic Protestant rebels and refused to support them elsewhere.
-The revolt also provided opportunities for external opponents of the Habsburgs, including the Ottoman Empire and Savoy.
-Funded by Frederick and Charles Emmanuel I, Duke of Savoy, a mercenary army under Ernst von Mansfeld was sent to support the Bohemian rebels.
-Attempts by Maximilian and John George of Saxony to broker a negotiated solution ended when Matthias died in March 1619, since many believed the loss of his authority and influence had fatally damaged the Habsburgs.
+Spanish involvement in Bohemia drew in the Dutch and their ally, France, although the strongly Catholic Louis XIII faced his own domestic Protestant rebellion and refused to support them elsewhere.
+Elsewhere, Charles Emmanuel I, Duke of Savoy helped Frederick fund a mercenary army under Ernst von Mansfeld, which was sent to support the Bohemian rebels.
+Attempts by Maximilian and John George of Saxony to broker a negotiated solution ended when Emperor Matthias died in March 1619, since many believed the loss of his authority and influence had fatally damaged the Habsburgs.

 By mid-June 1619, an army led by Thurn was outside Vienna, and despite defeating Mansfeld at Sablat, Ferdinand's position continued to worsen.
-Gabriel Bethlen, Calvinist Prince of Transylvania, invaded Hungary with Ottoman support, although war with Poland in 1620, followed by the 1623 to 1639 conflict with Persia, prevented their direct participation.
+Gabriel Bethlen, the Calvinist Prince of Transylvania, invaded Hungary and besieged Vienna with Ottoman support, although war with Poland in 1620, followed by the 1623 to 1639 conflict with Persia, prevented their direct participation.